 - Make the gravy.
 Yes, this can absolutely be done in advance.
 Simmer the giblets with aromatics to make giblet broth.
 Use the giblet broth to make gravy.
 When the gravy is reheated the next day, add the turkey drippings for additional flavor.
 No one will know the gravy was made a day early.
 This is a HUGE timesaver.

-Thanksgiving morning
+Thanksgiving Morning

 - Reheat the gravy, adding the drippings from the turkey.

-- Set out appetizers and set out beverages.
+- Set out appetizers and beverages.